connorheyz/online-notes/md-articles/ap-comp-gov/482-492-Notes-Nigeria.md

 Kingdoms appeared as early as 800 CE, and historical influences may be divided into three eras:

 #### Pre-Colonial Era
 Centralized states developed early in Nigeria.
-Transportation and communication was easier were
+Transportation and communication were easier in the South.
+The north needed government to coordinate crops irrigation.
+Influences from this era include:
+- **Trade connections** -- The Niger River and Sahara Desert opened connections with other trading
 #### Colonial Era
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM3ODQ3MTk4LC0yMjYyMjIwODddfQ==
+eyJoaXN0b3J5IjpbLTgyNzQ4NjYyOSwtMjI2MjIyMDg3XX0=
 -->